Settings

 Blocked IPs

 section in the Firewall tab.
-Note that IP blocking takes about 60 seconds to take affect.
+Note that IP blocking takes about 60 seconds to take effect.

 For example: